browserengineering/book/book/scheduling.md

 browser.[^processes] But why not move more parts of the browser into even more threads?
 Wouldn't that make the browser even faster?

-[^processes]: Note that many browsers now run the browser thread and
+[^processes]: Note that many browsers now run some parts of the
-    main thread in different processes, which has some advantages for security and error handling.
+    browser thread and main thread in different processes, which has some advantages for security and error handling.

 In a word, yes.
 Modern browsers have [dozens of threads][renderingng-architecture], which together serve to make the